-Today, we’re sharing how to change the existing grout color on a subway tiled backslash!
+Today, we’re sharing how to easily change the color of existing grout on a subway tiled backslash!

 Do you ever pine over something and then you finally get it and it’s not exactly what you thought it was going to be?

-That’s what happened with me and our kitchen.
+That’s what happened with me and our kitchen several years ago.
 I’ve wanted a white kitchen for THE longest time.

-Over the past 8 years, we’ve sort of eased into having a white kitchen.
-First, we installed a white subway tile back splash Then we painted the kitchen walls before painting the kitchen cabinets.
-As you know, one thing usually leads to another and we ultimately installed and painted shiplap completing kitchen makeover.
+First, we installed a white subway tile back splash.
+Then we painted the kitchen walls before finally painting the kitchen cabinets.

 I haven’t regretted painting the cabinets or installing the shiplap, not a single day.